SergioML9/emotion_recogniser/README.md

 4. Get data from dataset: converts the data from the csv dataset to npy files.
 5. Exit: closes the application.

+### Emotion detection from speech analysis

+# Bash option

+Run `speech_analyser/run.py` script, and the emotion detection process will start, showing the output in the terminal.